-So when buying gloves remember that you want sturdy material because they will take the brunt of a sting for you, and you want the kind that come up your arm so your skin won’t be exposed when you are moving around.
+So when buying gloves remember that you want sturdy material because they will take the brunt of a sting for you, and you want the kind that comes up your arm so your skin won’t be exposed when you are moving around.

 Shoes are another important part of the puzzle.
 Again, could you imagine digging through a beehive without having your feet covered properly?

-But either way, just make sure that you have shoes that are made of a hard material and have good soles on them so the bees can’t sting you through them.
+But either way, just make sure that you have shoes that are made of hard material and have good soles on them so bees can’t sting you through them.
 Bees aren’t vicious creatures, but if they think you are trying to attack their hive you could quickly become the enemy.

 9. Essential Oils